That-Cat-Vivo/team-07-minigame/Markdown/MarkdownFile.md

 Our objective statement: How can adding additional elements to an existing 2 player game change the gameplay dynamics of said game?

 Our focus is on competition between the players and satisfaction gained from the process of mastery our heavily skill based game.
-We want players to find the game fast paced and thrilling.
+We want players to find the game fast paced and thrilling, with the power ups adding a whole new layer to traditional air hockey.

 **Detail design rationale.
 What do you envision?
 How does this support the overall project/company goal?**